 Remember also: there are a couple of “lightweight travel strollers,” like the Zoe Twin+ (read more in General Purpose Side-by-Sides) that may suit your needs as well, but they won’t have the slim umbrella fold you see above.
-Downside to umbrellas: because there are two separate handles, you’ll always have to use two hands to push and steer them — that’s the big trade-off.
+The big trade-off for having this compact fold: because there are two separate handles, you’ll always have to use two hands to push and steer them.
+It’s just the nature of the beast.

 Gang — there is no clear winner in this category.
 All of the strollers reviewed below have legitimate pros and cons, so you should choose based on your specific needs…

 Also, please note that all but one of these are side by side umbrellas.
 The Kinderwagon Hop is unique because it is a tandem umbrella stroller.
 It was off the market for a while, but is back in production and better than ever (see below).